Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed model to model transformation issue with mapped super classes.
 * Fixed several filter queries for variables in multiple containers.
 * Fixed regular expression for detecting Twig variables in documentation fields.
+* Consider query arguments in uri for repeated creations.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.3.0).

 ## ModuleStudio 1.2.0 (Dec 16, 2017)